Figment, Religion:

 Bear in mind that the term "heaven" in these verses should best be translated as "the sky."
 The "heaven" where angels were purported to live was a physical location up there above the clouds, not some spiritual dimension.

 Also note that the Sadducees concocted a thought experiment about a resurrected woman with multiple husbands, not a man with multiple wives.
 Why?
-Because polyandry violated scripture while polygamy did not.
-Monogamy is a pagan system that Christianity adopted as its own, without scriptural basis.
+Because multiple husbands violated scripture while multiple wives did not.
+Monogamy is a pagan system that Christianity adopted as its own, but without scriptural basis.

 —JoT